Project Management Fundamentals

 Joshua Peskay is the Vice President of Technology Strategy at RoundTable Technology and an accomplished technology leader with more than two decades of experience leading technology change for over a thousand New York City nonprofit organizations.
 Joshua has a proven track-record for planning, implementing and supporting a wide range of successful technology solutions for nonprofits.
 Joshua is committed to helping organizations sort through the rapid pace of technological change to select the best products and services available and use them effectively.

 Joshua is a dynamic and engaging public speaker and teacher, teaching topics such as Technology Strategy, Cybersecurity and Project Management.
-Joshua is an Expert Trainer for Idealware, faculty for the Nonprofit Technology Network (NTEN), teaches Cybersecurity for Nonprofits and Mission Driven Businesses at Civic Hall and also partnered with Whole Whale on a Cybersecurity course.
+Joshua is an Expert Trainer for Idealware, faculty for NTEN, teaches Cybersecurity for Nonprofits and Mission-Driven Businesses at Civic Hall and also partnered with Whole Whale on a Cybersecurity course.